• Skip to primary navigation

 This dish is quite filling by itself.
 However, if you are serving this for a dinner party or to feed a small crowd, or just want more food on the table, you can extend the dish by serving it with a few simple side dishes.

-You could serve it with any of these on the side old-fashioned mashed potatoes, homemade dinner rolls, rice, egg noodles, and a leafy green salad or steamed vegetables.
+You could serve it with any of these on the side old-fashioned mashed potatoes, homemade dinner rolls, rice, egg noodles, and a leafy green salad or buttered vegetables.

 This beef stew keeps very well when stored in an airtight container in the fridge.
 It can be kept refrigerated for up to five days.